 A few months back, I began searching the Internet online to find a home study course on how to play the piano.
 In my mind, the course would have to be somewhat easy and at the same time be very interesting, fun, and complete.
 I mean if I really wanted to learn how to play piano, I just didn’t want to play “Mary Had a Little Lamb” or “Chop Sticks”.
 I wanted to learn the real thing!

 So I decided through a lot of competitive online courses I had researched, Pianoforall seemed to be the right and logical choice for me in every way, promising to teach me everything from “Bach” to “The Beatles”.
-So I purchased it, use it, and I am now giving my honest review and opinion of it.
+So I use it, and I am now giving my honest review and opinion of it.

 The program’s creator, Robin Hall, is an Irish piano teacher who designed the course lessons as a theoretical/illustrative multimedia presentation using audio sound tracks and video files embedded on downloadable pdf eBooks for desktop and laptop personal computers, plus Android and Apple iPhones.
 Hall’s course results in bringing about a superior learning method for students.
 The course is organized in such a way as to build a student’s piano playing skills and confidence, one lesson at a time.

-Robin Hall makes claim that his system can actually shorten a student’s learning curve, making him or her master the art of piano playing rather quickly.
+Robin Hall makes claim his system can actually shorten a student’s learning curve, making him or her master the art of piano playing rather quickly.

 Here is an ingenious sample demonstration video that shows how Pianoforall works: